 - While a cheating spouse isn’t required to pay the fees for the wronged spouse, if the cheating spouse drags out the divorce proceedings by being uncooperative or filing unnecessary motions, some courts may order he pays the legal fees.

 If you are struggling to hire an attorney for financial reasons, you may have some options.
-It is important to talk to a family law attorney to learn what those options are, so you can move forward.
+It is important to talk to a family law attorney to learn what those options are.
+Once you find out your options, you can move forward.
 The team at Reeder Law Firm is here to help you during this time.
-Call (770) 475-2521 to contact us today to discuss your options regarding who will pay for an attorney for divorce.
+Call (770) 475-2521 to contact our Cumming office today to discuss your options regarding who will pay for an attorney for divorce.